mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

 Ya, we reached there, now the things are easy.
 Make the Docker repository available to the new setup.
 {: style="text-align: justify;"}

-Copy past the definition file to the new setup.
+Copy paste the definition file to the new setup.
 There are other methods also we are not detailing here.
 {: style="text-align: justify;"}